 - A Summer walk around Loweswater

 - Dodd Summit - the perfect winter walk

-For further information on walks near The Pheasant, see http://where2walk.co.uk/category/lake_district/.
+For further information on walks in the Lake District, see http://where2walk.co.uk/category/lake_district/.